Project Management in the Actuarial Skillset

 In the actuarial field, project involvement is common: whether it is participating in, supporting or leading projects.
 Understanding how projects work, the roles within them and how to make them efficient makes our own work easier and adds value, even without direct (partial) project management.

-Today, employees increasingly take responsibility for and design their own roles.
+Today, employees increasingly take responsibility for, and design, their own roles.
 It's advantageous to complement practical experience with structured theoretical knowledge.
 While PMP certification requires significant experience, the Certified Associate in Project Management (CAPM) is an option for those with less experience.

 Do you plan to build on this qualification or specialise further?